 More Water!

-HIIT proponents see the benefits of intensity training, but not in the broader context of where those benefits come from.
-(From the mix, not from the components.)
+High intensity training is important for improvement, but not in the broader context of where those benefits come from.

-If they’re working with near-sedentary people, that broader context doesn’t exist.
+If a near-sedentary person starts out with a program focussed around high intensity interval training (HIIT), that broader context doesn’t exist.
 Without an aerobic foundation, the context is invisible.
-Left with water and only a small amount of dry sand, HIIT proponents assume that water deserves all the credit.
+Left with water and only a small amount of dry sand, they might feel that HIIT (ie, the water) deserves all the credit.

-It’s a case of WYSIATI (What You See Is All There Is), which leads to mistaken conclusions and overconfidence.
+It’s a case of WYSIATI (What You See Is All There Is), which leads to mistaken conclusions.

 Bad Conclusion #1: “If water makes sandpiles steeper, let’s just use that!”